ahmadismail764/NexusCart-Ecommerce-Microservices/README.md

 ---

-## 🚀 Getting Started
+## 🚀 Setup & Installation

 ### Prerequisites

-- Python 3.8+
-- MySQL Server 8.0
-- Postman (for testing)
+The project requires **Python 3.8+** and **MySQL Server 8.0**. **Postman** is recommended for API testing.

-### 1. Database Setup
+### Database Configuration

-1. Open your MySQL Workbench or terminal.
-2. Create the schema `ecommerce_system`.
-3. Run the provided SQL script to initialize tables and seed data:
+The system uses a MySQL database named `ecommerce_system`.
+The schema and initial data are provided in `database/schema.sql`, which can be imported to initialize the database environment.

 ```bash
 mysql -u root -p ecommerce_system < database/schema.sql
 ```

-### 2. Installation
+### Environment Configuration

-Install the required Python dependencies:
+Python dependencies can be installed in a virtual environment using the following commands:

 ```bash
 py -m venv .venv